Flipper (band): Reformations (2002–present)

 In 2002, Loose (using a cane) returned for a one-off gig at Berkeley's 924 Gilman Street space as "Not Flipper".
 He stated that he had changed his name from Bruce Lose to Bruce Loose "because he wanted to be less negative".

 The original members of Flipper, save for the late Shatter (with Bruno DeSmartass again replacing Shatter, as he had done for a 1982 tour), reunited to support CBGB on August 22 and 28, 2005.
 This lineup then continued to perform live beginning in 2006.

 In December 2006, DeSmartass was replaced by Novoselic (ex-Nirvana) on bass for a tour of the UK and Ireland, as well as several US shows.
 The song "Scentless Apprentice", which the band recorded (without Novoselic) for a 2000 Nirvana tribute album, was added to the band's setlist.

 In 2008, the band recorded a new album with Novoselic, On May 19, 2009, Flipper released a "twin album" featuring one album, titled Love, of new studio material, and a second live album, titled Fight featuring both old and new songs.
 Both of these albums were produced by Seattle producer Jack Endino and were well received.
 Novoselic announced his departure from the band in September 2009 due to responsibilities at home, forcing a tour cancellation.
 He was replaced by Rachel Thoele, formerly of Frightwig, Mudwimin and Van Gough's Daughter.

 Several Flipper albums were reissued during 2008–2009 in a variety of formats.
 Album – Generic Flipper, Gone Fishin, Public Flipper Limited and Sex Bomb Baby! were reissued on compact disc by Water Records in the US and Domino Recording Company in the UK, and on vinyl by the Runt Distribution imprint 4 Men with Beards.

 Flipper played two shows at San Francisco's Bottom of the Hill on October 10 and 11, 2015, with DeSmartass returning on bass and David Yow (formerly of Scratch Acid and the Jesus Lizard) on vocals.

 In 2019, Flipper decided to play some dates to celebrate the 40th anniversary of the band.
 The 2019 incarnation of the band consists of Steve DePace, Ted Falconi, and David Yow.
 With no permanent bass player, the band reached out to friends Rachel Thoele, Mike Watt (whose previous band Minutemen played with Flipper 36 years earlier), and Krist Novoselic.
 Their Northern California dates will be with Thoele on bass and supported by No Parents, Mike Watt & the Secondmen, and Qui.
 Watt will take over for Thoele when the band embarks on their European tour.

+On September 5, 2025, Bruce Loose died from a heart attack at the age of 66.